10 Questions

 Finally, we will provide audiences with a how-to-help guide.
 The storyline itself provides a beautiful example of how to make a difference.
 Upon public release of the film, we will offer linked resources on our website.
 These plans are being developed with input from many of the people listed above.

-ANIMATION, AI and LIVE ACTION: In the cinematic universe, when live action and animation are paired, the animated world is typically the fantastical, whimsical and beautiful world where the protagonist escapes the difficulties of life and learns a valuable lesson.
-(Examples: Mary Poppins, Christopher Robin, Pete's Dragon, Narnia series) Our tale turns this film trope on its head: The animated world is a terrible world, a scary place you don't want to be.
-And the live action world, the real world, is full of good and beautiful things.
+ANIMATION AND LIVE ACTION: In the cinematic universe, when live action and animation are paired, the animated world is typically the fantastical, whimsical and beautiful world where the protagonist escapes the difficulties of life and learns a valuable lesson.
+(Examples: Mary Poppins, Christopher Robin, Pete's Dragon, IF, Narnia series) Our tale turns this film trope on its head: The animated world is a terrible world, a scary place you don't want to be.
+And the live action world, the real world, is full of beauty and goodness.

 The animation has the feel of dark, European expressionistic art with its exaggerated realism.
-Our Animation Supervisor, John Kujawa, created an innovative production process that blends traditional 3D animation processes, motion capture, and cutting edge AI technology to create the film's unique look.
+Our Animation Supervisor, John Kujawa, created an innovative production process that blends traditional 3D animation processes, motion capture, and cutting-edge techniques to achieve the emotional depth the animation needed.

 The animated world's location also exists in the film's live action world, so the animation was meticulously built to mirror the real building, inside and out.
-Consequently, the live-action crew worked diligently to make the real world beyond the asylum exceedingly beautiful, magical and full of light.
-In the end, Izidor basking in the "light" of a new world tips the scale in his heart toward hope for the very first time.
+Accordingly, DP Daniel Wyland and our live action crew worked diligently to make the real world beyond the asylum exceedingly beautiful, magical and full of light.

 COMMUNITY HELP: We did a lot of research and cultural exploration on homes the Maramures region where this story takes place.
 We also interviewed people who lived during that time to confirm what typified a home back then.
 When we arrived on-location, we had just three weeks to find a location, decorate it, and complete the shoot.